vytasrgl/ChatScript/wiki/ChatScript-Memorization.md

 ```
 Note that $pet is a variable that, once set, lives forever with the user data unless you explicitly erase it.
 Therefore it can be used all over the place, and only gambits and responders using it that generate
-output will get erased – the variable remains for other rules to trigger on.
+output will get erased, the variable remains for other rules to trigger on.